 top of page

-The Seiko 6139 automatic chronograph – a historical movement in its own right, like this rare and full-serviced mid-1969 Seiko 6139-6000 SpeedTimer "Colonel Pogue" automatic chronograph here – was one of the first automatic chronographs created and ranks with Zenith’s El Primero and Heuer’s Calibre 11.
+The Seiko 6139 automatic chronograph – a historical movement in its own right, like this rare and full-serviced crisp mid-1969 Seiko 6139-6000 SpeedTimer "Colonel Pogue" automatic chronograph here, with its likewise rare original SpeedTimer bracelet, instructions manual, and inner/outer boxes – was one of the first automatic chronographs created and ranks with Zenith’s El Primero and Heuer’s Calibre 11.

-Those who know vintage Seiko - in particular 6139 chronograph's - know these Japanese Domestic Market (JDM)-only 6139 SpeedTimer Pogue's rarely come up for sale.
+Those who know vintage Seiko - in particular 6139 chronograph's - know these Japanese Domestic Market (JDM)-only 6139 SpeedTimer Pogue's rarely come up for sale, especially with their original bracelet, boxes, and intructions manual.

 Back in the 1970’s, Heuer and Zenith had taken hold of the entire sports watch industry by racing to become the first to produce an automatic chronograph.
 It has been widely debated who won, but in the background of this skirmish, Seiko quietly created one theirs at the same time, beating the Swiss at their own game – the Seiko Ref.
 6139.